-Smoothies can be the ultimate health food but, thanks to the plethora of delicious fruits and add-ins we use to make them, they also have the potential to be the ultimate sugar bomb.
-Not that yogurt, juice or fruit are bad for you per se—but if you’re looking to lower your sugar intake or regulate your blood sugar (who wants to experience a sugar crash an hour after downing a “healthy” smoothie?), try making your smoothies with lower-sugar ingredients.
+Smoothies can be the ultimate health food but, thanks to the plethora of delicious fruits and add-ins we use to make them, they also have the potential to be a sugar bomb.
+Not that yogurt, juice, or fruit are bad for you, per se—but if you’re looking to lower your sugar intake or regulate your blood sugar (who wants to experience a sugar crash an hour after downing a “healthy” smoothie?), try making your smoothies with lower-sugar ingredients.

-Consistently overdoing it on the sugar can defeat the purpose of your healthy smoothie, and even negate some of the benefits.
-Here are a few ways you can tweak your favorite smoothie recipe to be lower in sugar; these no-fruit smoothies or the Detox Probiotic Smoothie with Kefir pictured below is another great place to start!
+Consistently overdoing it on the sugar can defeat the purpose of your healthy smoothie and even negate some of its benefits.
+Here are a few ways to tweak your favorite smoothie recipe to be lower in sugar; a No-Fruit smoothie or the Detox Probiotic smoothie with Kefir pictured below is another great place to start!

 How to Make a Low-Sugar Smoothie

-Start with 3/4 cup liquid and add more if needed.
+Start with ¾ cup liquid and add more if needed.
 If you are using frozen fruits or veggies, you might need to add more.
-If you’re using items with high water content like cucumber, you’ll need less.
+When using items with high water content like cucumber (which is also very low in calories) [source], you’ll need less.

 Use sparingly: Fruit juice, sweetened or flavored non-dairy milks, carrot or beet juice, coconut water

-Tip: If you find less-sweet smoothies too bland, try diluting your juice or milk with water (or another low-sugar option), gradually increasing the amount of water over a few weeks.
-Note that “plain” or “original” non-dairy milks don’t necessary mean “unsweetened,” so check labels carefully!
+Tip: If you find less-sweet smoothies too bland, try minimally diluting your juice or milk with water (or another low-sugar option) and gradually increasing the amount of water over a few weeks.
+Note that “plain” or “original” non-dairy milks don’t necessarily mean “unsweetened,” so check labels carefully!

-Make sure to add veggies to your smoothie for extra nutrients and antioxidants, and to minimize the sugar content.
-Start with about 1/4 cup and go from there.
+Make sure to add veggies to your smoothies for extra nutrients, anti-inflammatory compounds, and antioxidants [source] and to minimize the sugar content.
+Start with about ¼ cup and go from there.

 Opt for: Broccoli, cauliflower, kale, romaine lettuce, spinach, bell peppers, cucumber